 Edge of Hell run was a great success this year.
 Ideal weather conditions greeted runners with sun and clouds and perfect running temps.
 A total of 150 runners participated this year, making this the biggest Edge of Hell run so far.
 Thanks to all the runners who came out and also to the volunteers who made this race happen.
 A big thank you to Debbie Whiteley and Tom Callery for being co-race directors with a special shout-out to All Coons for designing the great t-shirts.

-As you may have noticed, we have recently upgraded our website.
-Please bear with us as we finalize the design and functionality of the site.
-If you are looking for past year's results, we are adding those gradually, so if you don't see the past race you are looking for, come back and visit later.
-In the meantime, if you have any feedback on the new site, or notice any errors (typo's, broken links, etc.), or if you have any great pictures taken at a Striders event that you think might be good for our website, please contact our new webmaster, Catherine.
+We are always interested in any feedback on our site, reports of any errors (typo's, broken links, etc.), or if you have any great pictures taken at a Striders event that you think might be good for our website, please contact our webmaster, Catherine.

 2016STRIDERS ANNUAL RUN CALENDAR